Ensemble Kalman Methods: A Mean Field Perspective: Inverse Problems: Continuous Time

-with $B$ a unit Brownian motion in $\R^{d_z}.$ We define $Z^\dagger(t)=\{\zd(s)\}_{0 \le s \le t},$ and consider the filtering distribution for the random variable $u(t)|Z^\dagger(t).$ However there is a twist on the standard filtering setting: we are interested in the case where the data has constant derivative: $d\zd(t)/dt=w.$ Since the path $\zd$ has zero quadratic variation the probability distribution is found by setting $\zd(t)=tw$ within the Stratonovich formulation of the non-local evolution equation for the density.
+with $B$ a unit Brownian motion in $\R^{d_z}.$ Given a specific realization of the observation process $z^\dagger(\cdot)$ we define $Z^\dagger(t)=\{\zd(s)\}_{0 \le s \le t},$ and consider the filtering distribution for the random variable $u(t)|Z^\dagger(t).$ However there is a twist on the standard filtering setting: we are interested in the case where the data has constant derivative: $\dd\zd(t)/\dd t=\wwd.$ Since the path $\zd$ has zero quadratic variation the probability distribution is found by setting $\zd(t)=t\wwd$ within the Stratonovich formulation of the nonlocal evolution equation for the density.
 Referring to \eqref{eq:KSD_S2} we see that this yields the following evolution for density $\rho(u,t)$ of $u(t)|Z^\dagger(t):$

-Here $\E$ denotes integration with respect to density $\rho(\cdot,t)$ so that the equation is non-local with respect to variable $u$.
-This is the analogue of the Kushner-Stratonovich equation for the filtering problem defined by \eqref{eq:ipsdc}, since the unconditioned variable $u$ has trivial dynamics and since we are studying the case where the data has zero quadratic variation and is in fact differentiable.
+Here $\E$ denotes integration with respect to density $\rho(\cdot,t)$ so that the equation is nonlocal with respect to variable $u$ and nonlinear with respect to density $\rho.$ This is the analog of the Kushner-Stratonovich equation for the filtering problem defined by \eqref{eq:ipsdc}, since the unconditioned variable $u$ has trivial dynamics and since we are studying the case where the data $\zd(t)=t\wwd$ has zero quadratic variation and is in fact differentiable.
+We may then show the following: \begin{theorem} Consider the dynamical system \eqref{eq:ipsdc}, and assume that $C_0 \succ 0$, $\Gammas \succ 0$, $u_0 \sim \Ng(m_0,C_0)$, and that $u_0$ is independent of Brownian motion $B$.
+Let $\rho(\cdot, t)$ denote the probability density function associated with the random variable $u(t)|Z^\dagger(t)$ evolving according to \eqref{eq:ipsdc}, with data chosen as $z^\dagger(t)=t\wwd,$ for $t \in (0,1)$.
+Then the density $\rho(\cdot,t)$ satisfies (\ref{eq:KSD_S3}), or equivalently for $\Phi$ given by (\ref{eq:phis}a),